carbonplan/benchmark-maps/README.md

   -h, --help            show this help message and exit --runs RUNS           Number of runs to perform --detect-provider     Detect provider
   --approach APPROACH   Approach to use.
-Must be one of: ['direct-client'] --dataset DATASET     dataset name.
+Must be one of: ['dynamic-client'] --dataset DATASET     dataset name.
 Must be one of: ['1MB-chunks', '5MB-chunks', '10MB-chunks', '25MB-chunks'] --zarr-version ZARR_VERSION
                         Zarr version.
 Must be one of: ['v2', 'v3']